mrbusche/backseatfan.com/_posts/2010-05-19-dwight-howard-hard-foul-on-paul-pierce.md

   </p>

   <p>
     Dwight Howard might be getting a little frustrated.
-He took down Paul Pierce down with this &#8220;Block&#8221;.
+He took down Paul Pierce down with this "Block".
 Pierce is known to flop on just about every foul, but this one seemed pretty hard.
 Get it together Superman I picked the Magic to win.
   </p>
 </div>